If you’re reading this right now, you most likely already know that the Alesis Nitro is one of the cheapest electronic drum sets available.

 Mesh drum heads are superior to rubber pads in that they feel better to play on, in my opinion.
 However, they do place a false sense of realism on your playing.

-Mesh drum heads act like a trampoline does.
+Mesh drum heads act as a trampoline does.

 When switching back to an acoustic kit, you may have a harder time playing than normal.